jmnakano-swt/GE-4120-ELECTIVE/Activity 2: Personal Branding/README.md

 I wanted the overall visual identity to create the feeling of **clean beauty** while still maintaining a romantic and feminine character.

-The design uses a combination of soft pastel colors, a rich maroon accent, and carefully selected typography to communicate these qualities.
+The design uses a combination of soft pink tones, natural olive green, ivory, and a rich burgundy accent.
+Carefully selected typography is also used to communicate these qualities.

 The purpose of creating a consistent visual system is to make sure that the brand maintains the same look and feel across different materials and platforms.